afunnydev/tinysociety/content/articles/2020-05-19-what-to-consider-before-buying-your-tiny-house.md

 ---
 title: What to Consider Before Buying Your Tiny Home
-description: >-
-    The Tiny Housing Co put up a list of questions to help you consider the practicalities of your design.
+description: The Tiny Housing Co put up a list of questions to help you consider the practicalities of your design.
 Which room do you currently spend the most time in?
 Are you considering an environmentally friendly toilet?
 How much natural light do you need in your kitchen?
 slug: what-to-consider-before-buying-your-tiny-house
 author: the-tiny-housing-co
 image: /img/what-to-consider-before-buying-your-tiny-house-banner.jpg
 overlay: true
 date: 2020-05-19T00:00:00.000Z
+lastmod: 2024-12-09
 notloaded:
   need: true
 listing:
   title: What to Consider Before Buying Your Tiny Home
-  description: "A list of questions to help you consider the practicalities of your design"
+  description: A list of questions to help you consider the practicalities of your design
   image: /img/what-to-consider-before-buying-your-tiny-house-square.jpg
 categories:
   - Tiny houses